Why Does My Cat's Tail Vibrate?

 When a cat vibrating their tail is a problem it is due to issues with overexcitement or anxiety.
 As stated above, these problems are often due to environmental factors, but it can also be due to our behavior or issues with their level of care.
 With this context in mind, we look at the ways we can help a cat deal with anxiety that causes them to vibrate their tail:

-- Environmental enrichment: cats which are understimulated are more likely to develop anxiety problems since they cannot release their pent up energy in a healthy way.
-Providing environmental enrichment for cats such as toys, intelligence games, wall-mounted platforms and scratching posts will help them feel engaged.
+- Environmental enrichment: cats which are understimulated are more likely to develop anxiety problems since they cannot release their pent-up energy in a healthy way.
+Providing environmental enrichment for cats such as toys, intelligence games, wall-mounted platforms, and scratching posts will help them feel engaged.
+Additionally, interactive play sessions can strengthen your bond with them.

 - Spend time with them: one of the most common problems which can cause anxiety in cats is a lack of interaction.
-We need to ensure we care for our cat by playing with them, being affectionate with them and generally strengthening our bond together.
+We need to ensure we care for our cat by playing with them, being affectionate with them, and generally strengthening our bond together.
 Doing so will result in a much more relaxed and happy cat.
+Setting aside dedicated time for them each day can significantly improve their overall wellbeing.

 If you want to read similar articles to Why Does My Cat's Tail Vibrate?, we recommend you visit our Facts about the animal kingdom category.